EdwardChik/p4.harvardextension.biz/README.md

 - Game: Added more songs and characters to choose from
 - Game: Streamlined selection list (different Bootstrap element) + fade out animation (jQuery)
-- Game: New health bar graphic and animation, which decreases after each incorrect guess + changes colour based on threshold
+- Game: New health bar graphic and animation, which decreases after each incorrect guess + changes colour based on threshold (jQuery)
 - Game: Leaderboards!
-This consists of tracking more data (SQL), updating the stats after each game session and creating a leaderboard page to display collated results (PHP)
+This consists of tracking more data (SQL), updating the stats after each game session (PHP) and creating a leaderboard page to display collated results (DataTables)
-- User Experience: User is automatically signed in after a successful signup, cookie is created during user creation process
+- User Experience: User is automatically signed in after a successful signup, cookie is created during user creation process (PHP)
-- User Experience: User can change password, requires authentication against current password
+- User Experience: User can change password, requires authentication against current password (PHP)
-- Validation: jQuery validation of all forms including sign up, login and post
+- Validation: Client side validation of all forms including sign up, login and post (jQuery)
-- Validation: User cannot post a blank message, checked with server side validation
+- Validation: User cannot post a blank message, checked with server side validation (PHP)

 ASPECTS MANAGED BY JAVASCRIPT